vocdoni/docs/docs/architecture/protocol/json-api.md

 Any method enforcing authentication needs to provide two additional fields:

 + `request.timestamp`  The current UNIX timestamp, in seconds.
 Used to avoid replay attacks and to add randomless.
-The client should only accept the response if the given and the current timestamp differ by 10 seconds, at most.
+Clients should only accept the response if the given and the current timestamp differ by 10 seconds, at most.
 + `signature`  The ECDSA signature of the message, which proves that the sender is the owner of the whitelisted address

-The signature is a sha256 hash of payload's `request` field stringified.
+The signature is a keccak256 hash of payload's `request` field stringified.

 In the following example, the payload is: